benjaminoakes/www.benjaminoakes.com/_posts/2021-08-31-testdoublestandard-Ruby-Style-Guide-with-linter--automatic-code-fixer.md

 Source: [testdouble/standard:  Ruby Style Guide, with linter & automatic code fixer](https://github.com/testdouble/standard)

-This seems like a less pedantic Rubocop, allowing Weirich style and leading dots.
+This seems like a less pedantic set of Rubocop defaults, allowing Weirich style and leading dots.
 I like that.

-Even so, Rubocop is so ingrained at this point, it's a bit hard to switch without playing politics.
+Even so, the Rubocop config I use most often is so ingrained at this point, it's a bit hard to switch without playing politics.